-The Line Endings and Formatting dialog is used to specify what line ending to use and, eventually, if any formatting should be applied to that paragraph, depending on the corresponding Special Case Condition being true.
+The Line Endings and Formatting dialog is used to specify what line ending to use and, eventually, if any formatting should be applied to that paragraph, depending on the corresponding special case condition being true (to avoid having to copy multiple settings manually between the various GenTokens, you can use the Copy to/from button located at the top right of the TabSheet to copy GenTokens options and sub-options all at once).

 |Soft Return||This setting separates the current line generated by the GenTokens Options from the next using a soft return.
 Visually this looks like a paragraph, but in reality it is only a change of line, which means that any paragraph attributes such as rules above/below and space before/after do not occur between lines separated with a soft return.|